ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/memory-configuration.markdown

 {PANEL:Memory.LowMemoryLimitInMb}

 The minimum amount of available memory RavenDB will attempt to achieve (free memory lower than this value will trigger low memory behavior).
+Value is in MB.

 - **Type**: `int`
-- **Default**: minimum of either `10% of total physical memory` or `2GB`
+- **Default**: minimum of either `10% of total physical memory` or `2048`
 - **Scope**: Server-wide only

 {PANEL/}